crocs-muni/usable-cert-validation/_guides/gnutls_ocsp-stapling.md

 </div></div>
 <div class="section"><div class="container" markdown="1">

+## Introduction

-**Short description of revocation scheme**: Online Certificate Status Protocol Stapling, better known as OCSP Stapling, is a modification of the OCSP protocol, where the TLS server (instead of the TLS client) contacts the OCSP responder at regular intervals to provide him with the revocation status of its certificate.
+Online Certificate Status Protocol Stapling, better known as OCSP Stapling, is a modification of the OCSP protocol, where the TLS server (instead of the TLS client) contacts the OCSP responder at regular intervals to provide him with the revocation status of its certificate.
 After receiving the OCSP response from the OCP Responder, the TLS server stores this response for a defined fixed period during which the OCSP response is considered valid.
 Subsequently, when establishing a connection with the TLS client, the TLS server sends its certificate together with the stapled and cached response.

 OCSP-Stapling is defined in [RFC 6066](https://www.rfc-editor.org/info/rfc6066).
 OCSP-Stapling on [Wikipedia](https://en.wikipedia.org/wiki/OCSP_stapling).